Jewish Cemetery, Tarnogród

 The Jewish Cemetery (Cmentarz Żydowski w Tarnogrodzie) in Tarnogród was probably established in 1588.
 Located to the east of the synagogue, it covered an area of 1.8 hectares.
-During World War II, the Nazi Germans occupying Poland desacrated and destroyed the cemetery.
+During World War II, the Nazi Germans occupying Poland desecrated and destroyed the cemetery.
 A few decades after the end of the war, from 1986 until 1990, the cemetery was renovated and partly surrounded by a wall to mark and protect it.
 Around 100 pieces of recovered tombstones were placed within the area.
 Some of the tombstones were embedded into the wall, becoming the so-called "commemoration wall".
 There is a monument to the memory of Poles of Jewish origin from Tarnogród who were murdered by the Germans in 1942.